-- (6) Any indoor cultivation sites that comply with paragraph (A)(1) shall also be subject to the following: - (a) Indoor cultivation sites shall comply with the building property line setback established by the zoning district in which the cultivation site is located. - (b) The cultivation of cannabis for medical use within an accessory structure shall be allowed subject to the development requirements of the zoning district in which it is located and to requirements of Chapter 20.164 Accessory Use Regulations except, notwithstanding Section 20.164.010: (a) the cultivation of cannabis for medical use in an accessory structure is not permitted prior to the construction of the legal dwelling unit on the parcel, if a legal dwelling unit is required by this Chapter, and (b) cultivation of cannabis for medical use shall only be allowed on the same parcel as the dwelling unit, if required. - (B) The distance between the listed uses in the above paragraph (A)(1) and cannabis that is being cultivated shall be measured in a straight line from the nearest point of the fence required in section 10A.17.040(g), or if the cannabis is cultivated indoors, from the nearest exterior wall of the building in which the cannabis is cultivated to the nearest boundary line of the legal parcel on which the facility, building, or structure, or portion of the facility, building, or structure in which the above-listed use occurs is located.
-The distance in paragraphs (A)(2) and (A)(3) to any residential structure shall be measured from the fence required in section 10A.17.040(G) to the nearest exterior wall of the residential structure.
-The distance in paragraph (A)(5) shall be measured from the fence required in section 10A.17.040(G) to the boundary line of a legal parcel or access easement.
+- (6) Any indoor cultivation sites that comply with paragraph (A)(1) shall also be subject to the following: - (a) Indoor cultivation sites shall comply with the building property line setback established by the zoning district in which the cultivation site is located. - (b) The cultivation of cannabis for medical use within an accessory structure shall be allowed subject to the development requirements of the zoning district in which it is located and to requirements of Chapter 20.164 Accessory Use Regulations except, notwithstanding Section 20.164.010: (a) the cultivation of cannabis for medical use in an accessory structure is not permitted prior to the construction of the legal dwelling unit on the parcel, if a legal dwelling unit is required by this Chapter, and (b) cultivation of cannabis for medical use shall only be allowed on the same parcel as the dwelling unit, if required. - (B) The distance between the listed uses in the above paragraph (A)(1) and cannabis that is being cultivated shall be measured in a straight line from the nearest point of the fence required in section 10A.17.040(gH), or if the cannabis is cultivated indoors, from the nearest exterior wall of the building in which the cannabis is cultivated to the nearest point of the exterior wall of boundary line of the legal parcel on which the facility, building, or structure, or portion of the facility, building, or structure in which the above-listed use occurs or to the nearest point of any fenced, maintained or improved area where the users of the facility are typically present during normal hours of operation, whichever is closestis located.
+The distance in paragraphs (A)(2) and (A)(3) to any residential structure shall be measured from the fence required in section 10A.17.040(GH) to the nearest exterior wall of the residential structure.
+The distance in paragraph (A)(5) shall be measured from the fence required in section 10A.17.040(GH) to the boundary line of a legal parcel or access easement.